What is the lung allocation system?

-- Serum creatinine and change in serum creatinine – A measure of kidney function.
+- Serum creatinine – A measure of kidney function.
 High creatinine levels reflect impaired kidney function, sometimes associated with severe lung disease.

 - Diagnosis – Research has shown that urgency among people needing a lung transplant and success following a lung transplant vary among people with different lung diseases.
 Therefore, diagnosis factors into the calculation of the lung allocation score.

 - PC02 and change in PC02 – The amount of carbon dioxide in the blood.
 When the lung’s ability to exchange oxygen and carbon dioxide becomes impaired, the PCO2 level may increase.